timescale/docs/timescaledb/how-to-guides/continuous-aggregates/create-a-continuous-aggregate.md

 the hypertable.
 The time bucket allows you to define a time interval, instead of having to use specific timestamps.
 For example, you can define a time bucket as five minutes, or one day.
 You can read more about the time bucket function in our [API Guide][api-time-bucket].
+If you want to use [time_bucket_gapfill][api-time-bucket-gapfill], you need to run it in the `SELECT` statement on the continuous aggregate view, you can not run it in the continuous aggregate directly.

+By default, views are automatically refreshed.
+You can adjust this by setting the [WITH NO DATA](#using-the-with-no-data-option) option.
+Additionally, the view can not be a [security barrier view][postgres-security-barrier].

 ## Create a continuous aggregate
 In this example, we are using a hypertable called `conditions`, and creating a continuous aggregate view for daily weather data.
+The `GROUP BY` clause must include a `time_bucket` expression which uses time dimension column of the hypertable.
+Additionally, all functions and their arguments included in `SELECT`, `GROUP BY`, and `HAVING` clauses must be [immutable][postgres-immutable].

 ### Procedure: Creating a continuous aggregate
 1. At the `psql`prompt, create the materialized view: